wren-lang/wren-cli/README.md

 ### Pure Wren?
 Why?

-- It's much higher level and therefore easier to read, write, and iterate than C.
+- It's higher level and therefore easier to read, write, and iterate than C.
 - [It's more than fast enough.](https://wren.io/performance.html)
 - **I've fallen a bit in love with Wren.**
 - *It's fun.* Is there any better reason?